-Acceptable Documentation of Identity Only Description/Explanation State or Territory Driver's license Driver's license issued by a U.S. State or Territory either with a photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight or eye color.
+Acceptable Documentation of Identity Only Description/Explanation State or Territory Driver's license Driver's license issued by a U.S. State or Territory either with a photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight, or eye color.
 Note: REAL IDs only provide documentation of identity, not citizenship.
 Education Document For children under age 19, school records providing the name and other identifying information.
-School records would include, but not be limited to report cards, daycare or nursery school records.
+School records would include, but not be limited to report cards, daycare, or nursery school records.
 FoodShare Identification Requirement met Verifying the identity of the primary person is a requirement for a FoodShare application.
 Once this requirement is met for FoodShare, it is also met for the identity verification requirement for health care.
 Identification card issued by Federal, State, or local government Must have the same information as is included on driver license.
 Institutional Care Affidavit (Form F-10175) If the applicant cannot produce the accepted documents verifying identity, a signed Statement of Identity for Persons in Institutional Care Facilities (F-10175) may be used.
 A residential care facility administrator signs this form under penalty of perjury attesting to the identity of a disabled individual in the facility.
 U.S. Military card or draft record, Military dependent's identification card, or U.S. Coast Guard Merchant Mariner card Must show identifying information that relates to the person named on the document.
 Medical record Doctor, clinic, or hospital records for children under age 19 only.
 Motor Vehicle Data Exchange This is a data exchange update with the Division of Motor Vehicles or when verifying an individual's identity through the DOT Driver License Status Check website.
 Multiple Identity documents An individual may provide two or more corroborating ID documents to verify their identity.
 Examples include marriage license, divorce decree, high school or college diploma, or an employer ID card.
 Other MA Program Verified Identity An individual has already provided proof of identity while they were receiving Wisconsin Medicaid outside of CARES.
 For example, use this for members previously enrolled through the Katie Beckett program.
 State ID Paid by Agency Must have the same information as is included on driver license.
-School Identification card School identification card with a photograph of the individual and/or other identifying information.
+School Identification card School identification card with a photograph of the individual or other identifying information.
 Statement of Identity for Children Under 18 Years of Age (Form F-10154) If the applicant cannot produce the accepted documents verifying identity for children under 18 years of age, a completed F-10154 is acceptable documentation of identity.
 The form must be signed under penalty of perjury by a parent, guardian, or caretaker relative stating the date and place of birth of the child.
 The form doesn't need to be notarized.
-Written Affidavit (Form F-10161) If the applicant cannot produce the accepted documents verifying identity, then a Written Affidavit may be used.
-If the documentation requirement needs to be met through an affidavit, the following rules apply: It must be signed by an individual other than the applicant, who can reasonably attest to the applicant's identity, and

-- That contains the applicant's name, and other identifying information such as, age, sex, race, height, weight, eye color, or address. - The affidavits must be signed under penalty of perjury. - The affidavit does not have to be notarized.
+Written Affidavit (Form F-10161) If the applicant cannot produce the accepted documents verifying identity, a written affidavit may be used.
+The affidavit must: Be signed under penalty of perjury an individual other than the applicant, who can reasonably attest to the applicant's identity.
+Contain the applicant's name, and other identifying information such as, age, sex, race, height, weight, eye color, or address.
+The affidavit doesn't need to be notarized.

-A signed Statement of Citizenship and/or Identity (F-10161) may be used for individuals who are unable to obtain any level of acceptable documentation.
+The "Identity Statement" section of the Statement of Citizenship and/or Identity (F-10161) may be used for the affidavit.